jonfryd/PhotonTracer/README.md

 This is a hobby project in C# that I worked on between 2006 and 2009 derived on Java code I did back in my university days.

-It's basically a classic photon mapping implementation and a global illumination renderer done pretty much as described in Henrik Wann Jensen's book.
+It's basically a classic photon mapping implementation and global illumination renderer done pretty much as described in [Henrik Wann Jensen's book](https://www.amazon.com/Realistic-Synthesis-Mapping-Revised-Paperback/dp/B011DC2J3O).
 The renderer basically runs in 3 stages:

 1. Photon emission
 2. Rendering an approximate solution